QuSpin/QuSpin/README.md

 ```python
 ED_state_vs_time(psi,V,E,times,iterate=False):
 ```
 This routine calculates the time evolved initial state as a function of time.
 The initial state is 'psi' and the time evolution is carried out under the Hamiltonian H.

+RETURNS:  either a matrix with the time evolved states as rows, or an iterator which generates the states one by one.

 --- arguments ---

-* psi: (compulsory) initial state.
+* psi: (required) initial state.

-* V: (compulsory) unitary matrix containing in its columns all eigenstates of the Hamiltonian H.
+* V: (required) unitary matrix containing in its columns all eigenstates of the Hamiltonian H.

-* E: (compulsory) array containing the eigenvalues of the Hamiltonian H.
+* E: (required) array containing the eigenvalues of the Hamiltonian H.
 			The order of the eigenvalues must correspond to the order of the columns of V.

-* times: (compulsory) an array of times to evaluate the time evolved state at.
+* times: (required) an array of times to evaluate the time evolved state at.

 * iterate: (optional) if True this function returns the generator of the time evolved state.

-RETURNS:

-* Returns a matrix with the time evolve states in the columns, or an iterator which generates the states in sequence.